alamuri-a/NortheastInnovatorsFinal/README.md

 ### Custom Vehicle Order and Global Supply Chain Fulfillment

-The Sales Representative work area currently includes the following
+The Sales Representative work area includes the following functionality:
-functionality:

 - Create a custom vehicle order for a customer
 - Validate required customer, vehicle, supplier-region, price, and deposit